Philippa Carr MNCS (Accred) Ad.Dip.Psy C.

 You might find you feel better able to cope after a few sessions, but we will always review, see how you are feeling, doing further sessions if necessary and always tailored to your particular situation and needs.

 Fees are payable either before or at the session and can be paid by cash, cheque, or BACS transfer.

 As I recognise the difficulties of the expense involved in training to be a counsellor, I offer a reduced rate for trainee counsellors of £25 per hour.

 The Settle venue, which is fully accessible by wheelchair users, is located a few minutes from the town centre.
-Disabled parking spaces available in car park just outside and accessible toilet just near counselling room.
+Parking and disabled parking spaces available in car park just outside and accessible toilet just near counselling room.
 Train and bus services run to Settle from surrounding areas.
 This venue also houses a cafe open to the public.